mjansons/beauty-salon/README.md

 Here are some key scripts defined in the package.json:

-npm run build: Compiles the TypeScript code and prepares it for production. npm run dev: Starts the development server. npm run migrate:latest: Runs the latest database migrations. npm run reset-db: Drops and recreates the database, then runs migrations. npm run test: Runs the test suite. npm run lint: Lints the codebase using ESLint. npm run format: Formats the code using Prettier.
+npm run dev: Starts the development server. npm run migrate:latest: Runs the latest database migrations. npm run reset-db: Drops and recreates the database, then runs migrations. npm run reset-test-db: Drops and recreates the test database, then runs migrations. npm run test: Runs the test suite. npm run format: Formats the code using Prettier.

 ## Frontend